-- Economics is the process of understanding the financial choices that people make. - Two branches of economics microeconomics and macroeconomics - Microeconomics generally applies to individual markets of goods and services, looking at how businesses decide what to produce and who to produce it for, and how individuals and households decide what to buy - Macroeconomics focuses on broader issues such as employment levels, interest rates, inflation, recessions, government spending, and the overall health of the economy
+- Economics is a social science that focuses on an understanding of production, distribution, and consumption of goods and services.
+The focus is on how consumers, businesses, and governments make choices - Two branches of economics microeconomics and macroeconomics - Microeconomics generally applies to individual markets of goods and services, looking at how businesses decide what to produce and who to produce it for, and how individuals and households decide what to buy - Macroeconomics focuses on broader issues such as employment levels, interest rates, inflation, recessions, government spending, and the overall health of the economy

 - Microeconomic concerns include: How are prices for goods and services established?
 Why did the price of bread go up?
 How do minimum wage laws affect the supply of labour and company profit margins?
 How would a tax on softwood lumber imports affect growth prospects in the forestry industry?
 If a government places a tax on the purchase of mutual funds, will consumers stop buying them? - Macroeconomic concerns include: Why did the economy stop growing last quarter?
 Why have the number of jobs fallen in the last year?
 Will lower interest rates stimulate growth in the economy?
 How can a nation improve its standard of living: Why do stock prices rise when the economy is growing?
-How is inflation controlled?
+How is inflation controlled? - The three broad groups that interact in the economy include consumers, businesses, and governments